gzhelezo/cs330-fall2019/assign/assign05.md

   - Because UDP is an unreliable protocol, a packet sent by the client or server may be lost.
 For this reason, the client cannot wait indefinitely for a reply to a ping message.
 You should have the client wait up to one second for a reply from the server; if no reply is received, the client should assume that the packet was lost and print a message accordingly.

 ### Notes
-  - In this assignment, you will be given the complete code for the server.
+  - In this assignment, you will be given the complete code for the [PingServer](PingServer.java).
 Your job is to write the client code, which will be very similar to the server code.
   - I will demo my version of the ping pong before we go over the assignment.

 ### Extra Credit